pau1a/Transcrypt/main.md

 ### 3.3 Security, Privacy, and Trust Model

 Transcrypt treats **identity as the perimeter** and **evidence as the arbiter of trust**.
 Every human and machine action is authenticated (OIDC for users, mTLS for services), authorised by **policy-as-code** (OPA/Rego), and logged with immutable metadata (tenant, actor, rule pack, trace ID).
 Network paths are **zero-trust by default**: no implicit east–west access, service meshes enforce mutual TLS, and privileges are created just-in-time and discarded immediately after use.
 Data is encrypted **in transit (TLS 1.3/PFS)** and **at rest (AES-256-GCM)** with keys managed and rotated by a KMS; secrets are injected at runtime via a vault and never committed to source.
 Runtime environments are ephemeral and reproducible; builds are signed and accompanied by SBOMs and SLSA-style provenance so that what runs can be traced back to who approved it and which inputs it contained.
-The result is a platform where security isn’t a bolted-on checklist but a property of the topology, the pipeline, and the artifacts.
+The result is a platform where security isn’t a bolted-on checklist but a property of the topology, the pipeline, and the artefacts.

 Privacy is engineered as **data minimisation, isolation, and control**.
 Tenants are logically isolated (row-level security on Postgres plus per-tenant object-store prefixes), and the app collects only what’s needed to evaluate controls and generate reports.
 Evidence is never “loose”: every file or assertion is bound to a control, version, and citation, with hashes and timestamps for provenance.
 Users own their data; Transcrypt is a processor under UK GDPR.
 The platform exposes **self-service Data Subject Rights** (export/delete) and publishes clear retention schedules; AI prompts are **redacted** to avoid sending sensitive content to models, and LLMs are used **only** at build-time for drafting and summarisation—never for runtime scoring.
 Legal pages (Privacy, DPA, Sub-processors) are versioned in the repo; changes are diffable and linked from the site.
 Cookie/telemetry loading respects explicit consent, and analytics run in a privacy-preserving mode with PII excluded by design.

 Trust is made observable through **transparent operations and verifiable assurances**.
 A public status page, changelog, and governance notes show uptime, incidents, and remediation; `/.well-known/security.txt` advertises a responsible disclosure path and optional PGP key.
-Incident response follows a time-boxed playbook (detect → contain → eradicate → recover → RCA), and every RCA is a signed artifact linked to the code/config changes it triggered.
+Incident response follows a time-boxed playbook (detect → contain → eradicate → recover → RCA), and every RCA is a signed artefact linked to the code/config changes it triggered.
 Continuous testing covers security (dependency and container scans), functionality (unit/integration/E2E), and drift (policy and posture checks); failed gates block release.
 Where standards matter, the platform maps directly to **Cyber Essentials** hygiene, **ISO 27001** governance, **NIS/NIS2** resilience, and **IEC 62443** zone/conduit separation—so controls aren’t just present, they are **explainable** in the language auditors use.
-In short: authenticate everything, authorise least, encrypt always, minimise data, and prove it—with artifacts anyone qualified can inspect.
+In short: authenticate everything, authorise least, encrypt always, minimise data, and prove it—with artefacts anyone qualified can inspect.

 ### 3.4 Extensibility and Integration Framework

 Transcrypt is designed to grow **by data, not by rewrite**.
-The core engine treats frameworks, controls, and evidence definitions as portable **RulePacks**—signed JSON artifacts that the runtime loads by hash.
+The core engine treats frameworks, controls, and evidence definitions as portable **RulePacks**—signed JSON artefacts that the runtime loads by hash.
 Adding NIS2, DORA, or ISO 27001 doesn’t change code paths: you publish a new RulePack with mapped controls, equivalence links, and test clauses; the evaluation service remains deterministic.
 Textual outputs (headings, rationales, actions) live as locale bundles, so jurisdictional expansion is translation work, not refactoring.
 Report rendering is a themeable template layer (HTML → PDF) that reads the same Findings schema, allowing new formats or styles without touching evaluation logic.

 Integration follows a **connector + event** model.
-Connectors are small, sandboxed pullers/posters that transform external proofs (IdP exports, backup configs, EDR posture, cloud config snapshots) into **EvidenceInventory** assertions or file artifacts.
+Connectors are small, sandboxed pullers/posters that transform external proofs (IdP exports, backup configs, EDR posture, cloud config snapshots) into **EvidenceInventory** assertions or file artefacts.
 They run out-of-band via jobs/queues, publish to the evidence API, and never gain direct DB write access.
 Events from the core—`report.generated`, `finding.changed`, `evidence.added`—are emitted to webhooks with signed payloads, enabling MSP dashboards, insurer ingestion, or customer SIEM correlation.
 Post-MVP, a curated **Partner API** exposes read-scoped endpoints (tenant roll-ups, findings, reports) for contracted collaborators with strict RBAC, pagination, and approval workflows—an API-level integration surface for customers and approved partners only. [[Post-MVP: §9.4.2 Partner Channel & Co-Branding]] Exports continue to use open, durable formats (JSON/JSON-LD) so downstream systems can store or rehydrate results without vendor lock-in.

 Extensibility is governed by **versioned contracts** and forward-compat rules.
 Every payload carries a `schema` tag (e.g., `OrgProfileV1`, `EvidenceV1`, `FindingsV1`); minor releases add optional fields, major releases ship with a migration manifest and deprecation window.
-RulePacks and templates are immutable by content hash; new revisions publish as new artifacts with a machine-readable `diff.json` so partners can pre-compute the impact of framework updates.
+RulePacks and templates are immutable by content hash; new revisions publish as new artefacts with a machine-readable `diff.json` so partners can pre-compute the impact of framework updates.
 SDKs (lightweight) provide typed models, request builders, webhook verifiers, and a connector scaffold (auth, polling, backoff, signing).
 LLM use remains a **build-time extension point** only—providers are pluggable, prompts redacted, outputs schema-validated—so runtime determinism and auditability never depend on a model vendor.
 In combination, RulePacks, connectors, events, and stable schemas make the platform easy to extend, safe to integrate, and boring to operate—the exact temperament you want in compliance infrastructure.

 ### 3.5 Technical Stack and Dependencies